 If you are not adding onions to your jars and use only beets you can save the jar juice to make pickled eggs.
 Just, add boiled eggs to the juice and let them sit in the refrigerator.
 It will take about 3 days for the eggs to pickle.

 On the second weekend in October, I sat on the back steps with my Grandfather and talked about the coming of Winter.
 There was a chill in the air and I button up my sweater.
 'You cold, honey?'
-Grandfather said.
+Grandfather asked.
 'A little,' I admitted.
 'Well, that's the work of Jack Frost,' he said.
 'Who?'

 As a child, I could just see Jack Frost... a small man dressed in dark green with a pointed nose and long icy finger.
-In my mind's eye, I could see he had ice dripping from his green jacket and wore a pointed crooked hat.
+In my mind's eye, I could see he had ice dripping from his green jacket and wore a pointed crooked black hat.

 Taking the pumpkin Grandmother cut it in half cleaning out the pumpkin halves.
 Then placing them half side down on a cookie sheet to bake to make pumpkin puree.
 In the morning she would make pumpkin pancakes.
 Oh, so good with spiced honey.